 Woodpeckers have a sharply pointed beak for excavating holes into wood and a long tongue that can be extended to dislodge insects present inside.
 The tail has stiff feathers that serve as a prop when climbing vertical surfaces.
 Each foot has 2 talons that face forward and 2 that face backward, enabling the birds to cling to wooden structures and trees.
 Woodpeckers usually are 7 to 15 inches in length.
 Adult males of most species have a pattern of black, white, and red.
 Females are similar, but most lack red markings.

 Range depends on species.
 Consult a field guide to the birds for more information.

 Each species of woodpecker has characteristic calls.
 They also use a rhythmic pecking sequence to make their presence known.
 Referred to as “drumming,” pecking establishes territories and apparently attracts or signals mates.
 Both sexes drum by striking their bills against a hollow or dried branch or other hollow or resonant objects.

 Tracks and Signs

 Tracks of woodpeckers are uncommon.
-Though sizes differ by species, nearly all have a characteristic butterfly outline (Figure 3).
+Though sizes differ by species, nearly all have a characteristic butterfly outline.

-Damage to trees and buildings constitute rows of holes in wooden structures (Figure 4).
+Damage to trees and buildings consist of rows of holes in wooden structures.
 Pileated woodpeckers make the largest holes of any woodpecker in North America.
 Other signs may include marks from feeding on trunks and branches of trees, stores of food, and chips of wood on the ground beneath holes in trees.
 Many signs are species-specific, and signs of woodpeckers may be especially helpful in identifying species in winter, when birds tend to call less often.